Alphaly2K/Alphaly2K/README.md

 ## Hi there 👋
-- I am a junior high school student from China.
+- I am a senior high school student from China.
 - I'm learning C++ and Rust now.
 - I can speak Chinese, English and little Japanese(maybe some Esperanto, too).
 - Now I'm a DotNet developer and concentrate on Desktop Development.